AhmetZamanis/KaggleStoreSales/ReportPart1.md

 indicate a better trade-off between variance explained and model complexity.

-- The first lag has a positive coefficient, so a higher value for lag 1 means a higher prediction for sales at T=0.
+- The first lag has a positive coefficient (`ar.L1`), so a higher value for lag 1 means a higher prediction for sales at T=0.

-- Lag 2 and the forecast error of lag 1 have a negative effect on the prediction.
-If lag 2 or the error of lag 1 increase, the prediction for T=0 is pulled back.
+- Lag 2 and the forecast errors 1 & 2 (`ma.L1, ma.L2`) have a negative
+  effect on the prediction.
+If lag 2 or the forecast errors increase, the prediction for T=0 is pulled back.

+- The oil moving average (coefficient `x2`) does not have a significant effect.
+The sales EMA has a considerable positive effect, while the onpromotion and transactions MAs have small but significant positive effects.

-- The p-value for the Ljung-Box test is 0.79, so the null hypothesis of residual independence is accepted.
+- The p-value for the Ljung-Box test is 0.92, so the null hypothesis of residual independence is accepted.
 The residuals of our model are not correlated, so applying a third autoregressive model on them is not likely to improve predictions.

-- The p-value for the heteroskedasticity test is 0.88, so the residuals meet the equal variance assumption.
+- The p-value for the heteroskedasticity test is 0.52, so the residuals meet the equal variance assumption.
 The model makes similar errors across the entire predicted time series, which means its performance is consistent.